 - 1 Pull out the red Emergency Stop button to the on position at both the ground and platform controls. - 2 Turn the key switch to platform control.
-Do not start the engine. - 3 Push in the platform controls red Emergency Stop button to the off position. - 4 Do not press down the foot switch. - Move and hold the drive enable toggle switch in the right position and pull out the red Emergency Stop button to the on position. - 6 When the alarm sounds, release the drive enable toggle switch.
+Do not start the engine. - 3 Push in the platform controls red Emergency Stop button to the off position. - 4 Do not press down the foot switch. - 5 Move and hold the drive enable toggle switch in the right position and pull out the red Emergency Stop button to the on position. - 6 When the alarm sounds, release the drive enable toggle switch.

-- 7 Momentarily activate the drive enable toggle switch in the right direction 4 times. - Result: There should be a pause and the alarm should sound 4 times indicating that the machine is in max-out calibration mode. - 8 Start the engine from the platform controls and press down the foot switch. - 9 Start a timer and activate the machine function that needs to be adjusted.
-Record the time it takes for that function to complete a full cycle (ie; boom up). - 10 Compare the machine function time with the table below and determine whether the function time needs to increase or decrease. - 11 While the joystick is activated, adjust the maxout setting to achieve the proper function cycle time.
-Momentarily move the drive enable toggle switch in the right direction to increase the time or momentarily move the drive enable toggle switch in the left direction to decrease the time.
+- 7 Momentarily activate the drive enable toggle switch in the right direction 4 times. - Result: There should be a pause and the alarm should sound 4 times indicating that the machine is in max-out calibration mode. - Result: The alarm does not sound.
+Repeat steps 3 through 7. - 8 Start the engine from the platform controls and press down the foot switch. - 9 Start a timer and activate the machine function that needs to be adjusted.
+Record the time it takes for that function to complete a full cycle (ie; boom up). - 10 Compare the machine function time with the function times listed in Section 2, Specifications.
+Determine whether the function time needs to increase or decrease. - 11 While the joystick is activated, adjust the maxout setting to achieve the proper function cycle time.
+Momentarily move the drive enable toggle switch in the right direction to increase the function speed or momentarily move the drive enable toggle switch in the left direction to decrease the function speed.

-Note: Each time the drive enable toggle switch is momentarily moved, the time will change in 2% increments.
+Note: Each time the drive enable toggle switch is momentarily moved, the function speed will change in 2% increments.

-- 12 Repeat steps 9 through 11 for each joystick controlled machine function. - 13 Return the joystick to the neutral position and wait for approximately 10 seconds. - Result: The alarm should sound indicating that the settings have been saved in memory.
+12 Repeat steps 9 through 11 for each joystick controlled machine function.

+- 13 Return the joystick to the neutral position and wait for approximately 10 seconds to allow the settings to be saved. - Result: The alarm should sound indicating that the settings have been saved in memory. - Result: The alarm does not sound.
+The minimum or maximum adjustment has been obtained.
+No changes can be saved.